Business Administration, Master of Business Administration (MBA)

 Visiting Graduate Students

 The dual MBA/MPA program combines the requisite supervisory and administrative education for career advancement in either the public or private sectors and bridges the regulatory and supplier aspects of business and government relationships.
 Dual degree students are admitted through the Graduate Studies Office and by both the MBA and the MPA programs.
 Admitted students must have satisfied the undergraduate background (prerequisite) course requirements of both programs at the time of entry or soon after.
-Students interested in the specific requirements of this dual degree program must contact the MPA program director at 509.828.1239 or CBPA's Director of Graduate Programs or Coordinator at 509.828.1232 in advance of consideration for admission.
+Students interested in the specific requirements of this dual degree program must contact MPA's Program Director at 509.828.1218 and CBPA's Director of Graduate Programs or MBA Program Specialist at 509.828.1232 in advance of consideration for admission.

 MBA Program Structure and Coursework

-Students with no formal education in business administration may need to complete up to 32 credits of Foundation coursework.
+Students with no formal education in business administration may need to complete up to 20 credits of Foundation coursework.
 The specific courses and the resulting required credit hours are determined by an assessment of each student’s educational background and professional experience.
-Students can take pre-requisite courses at EWU or another accredited college or university.
-Other course equivalents need to be approved by the CBPA Director of Graduate Programs.
-Students must meet with the CBPA Director of Graduate Programs or Program Coordinator to determine which Foundation courses need to be fulfilled.
-Students may not register for MBA Core courses until they have fulfilled these requirements:
+Students can take pre-requisite courses at EWU or another AACSB-accredited school.
+Other course equivalents need to be approved by CBPA's Director of Graduate Programs.
+Students must meet with CBPA's Director of Graduate Programs or MBA Program Specialist to determine which Foundation courses need to be fulfilled.
+Students may not register for MBA Core courses or MBA Electives until they have fulfilled the Foundation requirements.

 |BADM 503||QUANTITATIVE ANALYSIS IN BUSINESS||4|